 Shusha: the cradle of Azerbaijani music and mugham

-A guide to Shusha's musical heritage — why the city is called the conservatory of the Caucasus, its role in mugham and the birth of professional Azerbaijani music, and the figures who came from here.
+Shusha's musical heritage — why it's called the conservatory of the Caucasus, its role in mugham and professional Azerbaijani music, and its figures.

 Why Shusha became a musical capital